maelle/simplymaelle/content/post/2025-06-19-open-files-folders-websites/index.md

 ## Conclusion

 In this post I summarized some tools for opening scripts, projects, URLs for yourself or on behalf of your user.
+I'd like to add some words of conclusion beyond the summary table below, but after so much talk of opening, I have trouble **closing** this post. :grin:

 | Target to open          | Tool                                                                                              | Audience                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------------- | ---------------------------------------- |